Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     utl.build_mirror_sample_geo()
     utl.ziva_mirror_sample_geo()

 You should see a cube and 2 spheres in your scene.
-The sphere are a tissue and the cube is a bone.
-There is 1 attachment on the "r_muscle" going to bone.
-We want to mirror this so the "l_muscle" gets the tissue and attachment as well.
-Now just retrieve setup and perform a string replace.
+The right-side sphere "r_muscle" is a tissue and the cube is a bone, and they are connected by a single attachment.
+We want to mirror this so the "l_muscle" gets a tissue and attachment as well.
+To do this we can just create and initialize a builder, perform a string replace, and then rebuild.

 .. code-block:: python